kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 Please make sure that there are `kube-apiserver`, `kube-controller-manager`, `kube-scheduler`, `kubelet`, `kube-proxy`, `etcd`, `etcdctl` and `flannel` in the binaries/master or binaries/minion directory.

 > We used flannel here because we want to use overlay network, but please remember it is not the only choice, and it is also not a k8s' necessary dependence.
-Actually you can just build up k8s cluster natively, or use flannel, Open vSwitch or any other SDN tool you like, we just choose flannel here as a example.
+Actually you can just build up k8s cluster natively, or use flannel, Open vSwitch or any other SDN tool you like, we just choose flannel here as an example.

 #### Configure and start the Kubernetes cluster